DaveOzz14/banco_digital_nodejs/prompt.md

 Target repository:DaveOzz14/banco_digital_nodejs

+GLOBAL INSTRUMENTATION ARCHITECTURE RULE (NON-NEGOTIABLE) The observability architecture MUST follow a SINGLE ENTRY POINT model.
+You MUST create ONE and ONLY ONE instrumentation file (example: src/telemetry/instrumentation.js).
+This file is the SOLE AUTHORIZED PLACE where:
+OpenTelemetry SDK is initialized
+Resource is constructed
+TracerProvider, MeterProvider, LoggerProvider are created OTLP exporters (traces, metrics, logs) are configured Batch processors are registered
+Auto-instrumentations are enabled

+❌ You MUST NOT:
+Create helper files
+Create wrapper utilities
+Create span factories
+Create logger helpers
+Create telemetry abstractions
+Duplicate SDK initialization logic anywhere else

+✅ All other files in the system (controllers, services, routes, UI handlers, etc.):
+MUST import telemetry primitives ONLY from this single instrumentation file MUST execute:
+Manual spans
+Log records
+Metric recordings
+using the instances exposed by this file

+The instrumentation file MUST:
+Export initialized instances (tracer, meter, logger) Guarantee a SINGLE global context
+Ensure correct trace/span correlation for logs

+Be executed EXACTLY ONCE at application startup
+Any telemetry logic found outside this file that:
+Initializes SDKs
+Creates resources
+Configures exporters
+Configures processors

+is considered a FAILURE of the pipeline.
+This rule applies to:
+Backend
+Frontend (if applicable)
+Shared modules

 PIPELINE – MANDATORY EXECUTION STEPS
 STEP 1 — FULL REPOSITORY ANALYSIS (READ-ONLY)
 1. Read the ENTIRE repository from the default branch.